 A Modern Take on Urban Flight Combat

 Set in a future shaped by a catastrophic climate disaster, G-Rebels takes place across four surviving megacities, each designed as a large-scale open world.
 Players take on the role of a police pilot operating a Skyblade, a heavily armed aircraft that blends jet-like speed with helicopter-style maneuverability.
-The game opens with flights through towering skylines illuminated by neon billboards and dense traffic lanes, before gradually revealing broader horizons as weather conditions and time of day change.
+Flights begin through towering skylines lit by neon billboards and dense traffic lanes, then expand into broader horizons as weather and time of day shift.

-Unlike many traditional flight sims that emphasize realism and strict mission structure, G-Rebels is designed to keep players constantly engaged.
-Criminal activity, faction conflicts, and side objectives are spread throughout the city, encouraging exploration alongside structured missions.
-This approach gives the game a pacing closer to action-focused series like Ace Combat, while maintaining its own identity through slower, more deliberate handling and urban-level combat.
+Unlike many traditional flight sims that prioritize realism and rigid mission structures, G-Rebels keeps players constantly engaged.
+Criminal activity, faction conflicts, and side objectives populate the city, encouraging exploration alongside structured missions.
+The pacing feels closer to action-focused series like Ace Combat, while maintaining its own identity through slower, more deliberate handling and urban-level combat.

 Open Worlds Built for Vertical Exploration

-One of G-Rebels’ defining features is its emphasis on verticality.
+One of G-Rebels' defining features is its emphasis on verticality.
 Players can ascend from street-level corridors to the stratosphere, transitioning seamlessly between tight urban spaces and open air.
-Buildings are not just visual dressing but essential gameplay elements, offering cover during firefights and opportunities to break line of sight while shields recharge.
+Buildings serve as essential gameplay elements rather than mere visual dressing, offering cover during firefights and opportunities to break line of sight while shields recharge.

-Reakktor Studios has placed significant focus on making these cities feel active.
-Airships, civilian gliders, and faction-controlled craft move independently through the environment, each with its own affiliation and cargo.
-Scanning systems allow players to gather information on nearby units, reinforcing the idea that the world continues to function whether or not the player intervenes.
+Reakktor Studios has focused heavily on making these cities feel active.
+Airships, civilian gliders, and faction-controlled craft move independently through the environment, each with distinct affiliations and cargo.
+Scanning systems let players gather information on nearby units, reinforcing the idea that the world continues to function whether or not the player intervenes.

 Tactical Combat Beyond Shooting

 Combat in G-Rebels extends beyond straightforward dogfights.
-While high-speed chases through clouds and between skyscrapers form the backbone of the experience, the game also introduces scanning and hacking mechanics that add a layer of strategy.
+High-speed chases through clouds and between skyscrapers form the backbone of the experience, but scanning and hacking mechanics add a layer of strategy.
 Players can identify enemy hideouts, detect ambushes, and disrupt hostile forces before engagements escalate.

-Hacking allows direct interaction with the environment, including taking control of enemy vehicles, disabling generators, or shutting down defensive systems.
-According to Reakktor, this is meant to introduce a subtle stealth element, encouraging players to outthink opponents rather than relying solely on reflexes and firepower.
+Hacking allows direct interaction with the environment: taking control of enemy vehicles, disabling generators, or shutting down defensive systems.
+This introduces a subtle stealth element, encouraging players to outthink opponents rather than relying solely on reflexes and firepower.

 Larger-scale encounters further vary the combat, with missions that involve attacking massive carriers or fortified outposts.
 These moments shift the focus from agile duels to sustained assaults, emphasizing positioning and system management over raw speed.